CFD Alsask: Alsask Radar Dome

 It was disbanded in 1987 and was designated a heritage property in 2002.
-Due to vandalism, the entrance stairs were removed.

 The site is currently managed by the Canadian Civil Defence Museum and Archives and is open periodically for tours.

 Construction

 Construction of the dome began in 1961 and the dome was completed two years later.
 The dome, which protects the radar equipment, is made of fibreglass.
 The tower itself is made of steel with metal cladding.